 - To take part, you must either have been born in the village of Oberammergau, married to a local for at least 10 years or have lived there for over 20 years.

-- All costumes are made by villagers and there are no wigs allowed, meaning that people given acting roles must grow their hair and beards for both accuracy and authenticity.
-There is a ‘Hair and Beard Decree’ that comes into effect the year prior to each performance, which sees participants stop cutting their hair according to the roles they are assigned.
+- All costumes featured in the play are handmade by villagers and no wigs are permitted, meaning that people given acting roles must grow their hair and beards for both accuracy and authenticity.
+There is a ‘Hair and Beard Decree’ that comes into effect the year before each performance, which sees participants refrain from grooming according to the roles they have been assigned.

-- In the 2020 performance, some scenes will be accompanied by up to 64 vocalists.
-There will also be a total of 55 instrumentalists sitting in the orchestra pit for next year’s main event.
+- For the 2022 edition of the play, some scenes will be accompanied by up to 64 vocalists.
+There will be a total of 55 instrumentalists sitting in the orchestra pit for each performance.

-- Over 2,000 citizens take part in the performance, despite the fact that there are only around 124 speaking roles up for grabs.
+- Over 2,000 citizens take part in the passion play, despite the fact that there are only around 124 speaking roles up for grabs.

-- For the 2020 edition of the Passion Play, Jesus will be played by both Frederik Mayet and Rochus Rückel.
-Rückel has been confirmed as the second-youngest actor to play Jesus in the almost 400-year history of the Passion Play.
+- In 2022, Jesus will be played by both Frederik Mayet and Rochus Rückel.
+The latter actor has been confirmed as the second-youngest person to play Jesus in the history of the passion play.

-- The first-ever performance, in 1634, took place at the cemetery next to the parish church on the graves of unfortunate plague victims.
-In 1830, the performance space relocated to the northern edge of the village, where it still remains today.
+- The first-ever performance, which happened in 1634, took place at the cemetery next to the parish church on the graves of unfortunate plague victims.
+In 1830, the performance space relocated to the northern edge of the village, where it remains today.

 What to expect